How Much Do You Really Know About Cost Recovery Method ?

-The cost recovery method is used when the recoverability of revenue is not sure, or the sale value can’t be determined.
+The cost recovery formula is used when the recoverability of revenue is not sure, or the sale value can’t be determined.
 In general terms, the cost recovery method is a method of recovering the cost of any given expense.

 Cost Recovery Method – Explanation